thierbig/EpochAuthenticHD/README.md

 Download here:

+Extract the .mpq into the Data folder and the Icons into the Interface folder.

-# Epoch / WotLK MPQ Setup
+## 1. Epoch / WotLK MPQ Setup

 ---